Skip to main content

 1. Watch your speed

-All speed limits are still in effect so watch how fast you’re travelling.
+Be aware of speed limits and check how fast you’re travelling.
+Watch out for speed limit changes.
 When approaching roadside workers or driving through construction zones, slow down and move over and follow the construction zone speed limits.
-For school zones, the 30 km/h speed limit between 8:00 a.m. and 5:00 p.m. on school days unless otherwise posted is still in effect and must be followed.
+For school zones, the 30 km/h speed limit between 8am and 5pm on school days, unless otherwise posted, must be followed.

 Also, keep an eye out for BCAA’s Slow Down Kids Playing Signs indicating there may be children out and about.
 You can request a FREE BCAA Slow Down Kids Playing Sign to put on your lawn at bcaa.com/communitysafety.
 Plus, we've put together tips for parents on how to protect kids while at play.